ArktinenSieni/wunder-dungeons/worlds/wunderworld/quests/Plot Hooks.md

 ## Baroness Marblemaul's request
 Baroness [[eltuda-marblemaul]] is happy with her investment to the growing adventurer's guild, and now is going to suggest another mutually beneficial quest.

+## Pre-emptive measures
+The major goblin incident taken care of, the Baroness [[eltuda-marblemaul]] wants to make pre-emptive measures to make sure the goblins are not an issue in the future.
+If everything else fails, she wants the goblins eradicted from her domain.